vuxcode/pr1-project-b20rasjo/time-report.md

 - 2023 04-24 15:00 worked for roughly 3 hours
  - * Implemented ability to use keyboard to play the sounds.
 Made code less repetitive and more affective.

+ - Researched querySelectorAll and node list for volume range sliders

+ Implemented picture with css and area to klick on button over corresponding drums